 Providing referral and linkage to appropriate community resources

 Bachelor's degree in social work from a school accredited by the Council of Social Work Education (CSWE) is necessary.
 Must have LLBSW or LBSW license.

 Knowledge of local and statewide community resources is desirable, as well as experience navigating complex systems.
-Previous experience in social work and/or healthcare or social service agencies will be particularly helpful for success in this role.
-Advanced critical thinking, assessment and problem-solving skills are crucial components of this role, as well as advanced interpersonal skill and the ability to establish patient relationships quickly.
+Previous experience in social work and/or healthcare or social service agencies will be particularly helpful for success in this role, as will advanced interpersonal skill and the ability to establish patient relationships quickly.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.